Week 12 NFL score predictions: A guide to best games, more

 FPI win projection: CAR, 59.5 percent.
 This game will go a long way toward deciding the NFC wild-card race.
 The Panthers would have a 71 percent chance to make the playoffs with a victory, according to FPI, and a 28 percent chance with a loss.
 The Seahawks would have a 74 percent chance with a win and a 28 percent chance with a loss.

-What to watch for in fantasy: In the past five weeks combined, the Panthers have allowed 109.3 fantasy points to opposing quarterbacks, second-most in the league.
+What to watch for in fantasy: In the past five weeks combined, the Panthers have allowed 109.3 fantasy points to opposing quarterbacks, second most in the league.
 And Russell Wilson has been a much more effective passer in recent weeks after a slow start to the season, averaging 21.6 fantasy points in his past five games.
 Read more.

 In case you missed it: Who's the better running QB? ...
 Ed Dickson making up for lost time ...
 Panthers' collision course with Saints now might be a game of survival